Rajnandanibais/Shopping-cart/README.md

 # shopping--cart
- shopping cart with react and redux
+ shopping cart using react and redux